cyeunghl/clarenceyeung.github.io/README.md

 # Monochrome Natural Earth Globe

-This repository contains a standalone Three.js example that renders a minimalist Earth.
-Landmasses are generated from the Natural Earth 1:50m GeoJSON dataset and projected onto a sphere, producing clean silhouettes without texture maps.
+This repository hosts a minimalist Three.js scene that renders a monochrome Earth using land polygons from the Natural Earth 1:50m dataset.
+The demo projects geographic coordinates onto a sphere, creating a matte ocean layer with contrasting land silhouettes.

-## Features
-- Fetches Natural Earth GeoJSON land polygons on load
-- Projects longitude/latitude coordinates into 3D space using spherical math
-- Builds land meshes with `THREE.ShapeUtils.triangulateShape`
-- Renders a matte ocean sphere with contrasting land color
-- Includes ambient + directional lighting and OrbitControls interactivity
-- Gentle idle rotation that pauses while the user drags the globe

-## Getting Started
+## Getting started

-1. Install a simple static server (or use Python's built-in option).
+1. Start a static file server from the repository root.
+For example:
-2. From the project directory, start a server:
    ```bash
    python -m http.server 8000
    ```
-3. Open `http://localhost:8000` in your browser to interact with the globe.

-The demo fetches GeoJSON directly from GitHub.
-Ensure you have an internet connection when running locally or host your own copy of the data.
+2. Open [http://localhost:8000](http://localhost:8000) in a WebGL-capable browser.

+The page will automatically fetch the GeoJSON land polygons from the Natural Earth project and render them above the base ocean sphere.
+Use your mouse or trackpad to orbit and zoom the camera.

+## Key features

+- Fetches Natural Earth 1:50m land polygons directly from GitHub.
+- Projects longitude/latitude pairs to 3D coordinates on a sphere.
+- Renders an ocean sphere with Lambert shading and slightly offset land meshes to avoid z-fighting.
+- Adds OrbitControls for interactive rotation and zoom, plus a gentle automatic spin.

 ## Customization

-- Update `LAND_URL` in `main.js` to point to a different GeoJSON source.
-- Adjust `OCEAN_RADIUS` and `LAND_RADIUS` to control the land offset above the ocean surface.
+- Adjust `OCEAN_RADIUS` and `LAND_RADIUS` in `main.js` to tweak the relative heights.
-- Swap colors in `style.css` or the Three.js materials to change the palette.
+- Update colors in `style.css` or the Lambert materials in `main.js` to change the palette.

-## License
-The Natural Earth data is in the public domain.
-Three.js is under the MIT License.
-Consult their respective documentation for full details.
+- Replace the data source URL if you want to experiment with a different Natural Earth resolution.